FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/Phishing Playbook workflow.md

 #### D/escalation proceedures
 Follow Alert plans and playbook processes.
 #### Alert plans
+Send message to recepient if conditions are met.

 1. On case of _suspected_ breach:
-- Box Day-time Production Manager must receive:
+- Box Day-time Production Manager:
-    1. an executive summary.
+    1. Send an executive summary.
-    2. information highlighting major security breach events, and listed potential impacts on company operations.
+    2. Send information highlighting major security breach events, and listed potential impacts on company operations.

 2. On case _escalated_ or _urgent_ item:
-- Box CEO must receive executive summary.
+- Box CEO
+    1. receives executive summary.

 3. On case of _48H+ unresolved_ breach:
-- Box CEO must receive executive summary.
+- Box CEO
+    1. receive executive summary.

 On use of __playbook__:
 Third-Party MSSP must a receive full report, with actionable items included.